 Develop your “why” and then you can fly

 I wasn’t intending for that title to rhyme but here we are.
 Before you start the process of figuring out how much property you own, I recommend that you take some quiet time to figure out what is motivating you to create an estate plan in the first place.
-Is it your spouse with a health condition who you want to provide for should something happen to you?
+Is it your spouse with a health condition whom you want to provide for should something happen to you?
 What about your grandchildren?
 Have you become more involved at church and want to leave a substantial portion of your estate to them?
 Whatever the specifics are for your case you should be ready to help identify your why so that you can move forward with the estate planning process.

-When you have a “why” in mind it will help you push past any adversity which you may face during the estate planning timeline.
+When you have a “why” in mind it will help you push past any adversity that you may face during the estate planning timeline.
 There may be times that come up when you would rather be doing anything else other than meeting with an attorney, figuring out your numbers, and then figuring out how to communicate your desires into a will.
 That person, church, cause, or other motivating factor will allow you to keep going through whatever adversity you face.

 Why is an estate plan important?